Financial Services

 A. Inclusive fee for the fall and spring terms

-The inclusive fee for resident undergraduates for the academic year 2023-2024 is $83,880.
-It includes tuition, room, board, library, laboratory, gymnasium, and (for seniors) graduation fees.
-The fee also covers network services, which include an Ethernet data connection at every desk and full wi-fi coverage; a telephone line in each suite; voicemail for each student; and "basic" cable television service (39 channels) in each suite.
-Students can, at additional cost, request private telephone lines and an expanded cable television service.
+The inclusive fee for resident undergraduates for the academic year 2025-2026 is $90,550.
+It includes tuition, housing, meals, library, laboratory, gymnasium, and (for seniors) graduation fees.
+The fee also covers network services, which include Ethernet data connections in dormitory rooms and full wi-fi coverage across campus.

 Additional charges will be made for such optional or incidental items as attendance at Yale Summer Session, individual instruction in the School of Music, special materials in art courses, special examinations, library fines, fines for a late course schedule and course schedule changes, damage to University property caused by the student, and the like.